-I grew up in Georgia.
 I love our state and I want to make sure we embrace a positive vision for our future.
 Many of our state lawmakers have pursued policies that are not inclusive, lack empathy, and leave people behind.
 The task ahead of us is great, but we must fight for every Georgia family.
-A few key areas of concern include:
+My priorities include:

 The Covid-19 pandemic has exposed the cracks in leadership and our economy.
 Many of our families feel the impact and stress of the crisis in different ways.
 We need to focus on how we survive and thrive.
 Too many families are being left behind.
 Unemployment is high, wages are stagnant, and small businesses are struggling to remain viable.
 The state must continue to expand options for assistance, eligibility, and support programs designed to help small business and their employees.